-If you are an athlete who wants to learn how you can hit a topspin, the Clash 108 is a good racket of choice.
+If you are an athlete who wants to learn how you can hit a topspin, the Clash 108 is a good racquet of choice.

-Players prefer this racket because of how forgiving and comfortable it is to use, making it a good racquet for beginners.
-On the other hand, it is pricier than different game improvement racquets on the list.
+Players prefer this racquet because of how forgiving and comfortable it is to use, making it a good racquet for beginners.
+On the other hand, it is pricier than different game improvement beginner racquets on the list.

 3. HEAD Graphene 360

 As one of the best beginner tennis racquets, Head Graphene 360 racquet features 115 square inches in head size, making it easier to hit the ball.
 While enthusiasts often compare it to the SPEED PWR by HEAD, the Instinct PWR is far superior in its weight and length.

 Graphene 360 weighs only 8.6 ounces with a 27.7 inches frame length to deliver impact, tennis ball topspin, and larger margin of error.

 The racquet is head heavy, meaning it gives a tennis player a heavier feel when hitting your shots.
 It’s a forgiving racquet as well, so it’s easy on the arm.

 It is easy to maneuver and delivers good stability throughout the game.
 It’s a good racquet of choice for a beginner and intermediate players as well.